nefarius/vicius/README.md

   If run in autostart when the user logs on, it can make sure that scheduled tasks and other supportive components are configured and working properly.
 - Low resource consumption
   The updater process is only invoked on demand (at user logon and once per day via Task Scheduler) and doesn't keep running in the background.
+- Respects your time
+  Busy fragging in a game?
+Turned Focus Assist on?
+We won't bother you with any popup windows until you're ready.

 ## TODOs